RAJJAISWALL/AI-Chatbot-For-Healthcare/README.md

 ```
 Open http://127.0.0.1:5000.

+## Usage Example
+- Log in or sign up, then ask: “Explain how AI helps in early diabetes detection.”
+- The bot responds with concise, safe guidance and will remind you it is not a doctor.
+- Model replies support basic formatting (bold, lists, headings) so bullets render cleanly.

 ## Gemini Model Notes
 - The app reads `GEMINI_MODEL` from `website/.env`.
 Use a model that supports `generateContent`, e.g. `models/gemini-2.5-pro` or `models/gemini-2.5-flash`.
 - If you change models, restart the app.